AIDC F-CK-1 Ching-kuo: Design phase

-The AIDC officially began the IDF development project in May 1982 following the ROCAF's failure to purchase new fighters from the United States as a result of Chinese diplomatic pressure.
-The project, led by Hsi-Chun Mike Hua, later known as the father of the Indigenous Defense Fighter, was named An-Hsiang (安翔, Safe Flight) and divided into four sections in 1983:
+AIDC officially began the IDF development project in May 1982 following the ROCAF's inability to purchase new fighters from the US as a result of Chinese diplomatic pressure.
+AIDC was then led by Hsi-Chun Mike Hua, who the Taipei Times described as "the father of the Indigenous Defense Fighter" on his death in 2017.
+Hua contributed to the project, which was named An-Hsiang (安翔, Safe Flight) and in 1983 was divided into four sections: